LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 ## Introduction

 This project aims to establish an SSH Honeypot in Azure using Docker, shedding light on the tactics employed by attackers who breach an SSH server.
-Specifically, we focus on automated brute-force attacks to extract behavioral information for strengthening security defenses.
+Specifically, we focus on automated brute-force attacks through bots to extract behavioral information for strengthening security defenses.

 ### Topology
 ![Desktop View](assets/images/posts/2024-01-17-Honeypot-in-Azure/Honey Pot Topology croped.jpg){: width="900" height="900" }